-Restricted Cash-Restricted cash consists of an amount on deposit as a compensating balance with a financial institution.
+Restricted Cash Equivalents-Restricted cash equivalents consist of an amount on deposit as a compensating balance with a financial institution.
 The amount was returned to us in 2005.

 Restricted Investments-Restricted investments consist of certificates of deposit and the interest receivable thereon securing letters of credit, which act as collateral for certain of our operating leases.
-Letters of credit, which totaled \$138,000 at December 31, 2005 and June 30, 2006, expire between October 7, 2006 and April 10, 2007 and automatically renew for one year, unless cancelled by us prior to renewal.
+Letters of credit, which totaled \$138,000 at December 31, 2005 and March 31, 2006, expire between April 10, 2006 and October 7, 2006 and automatically renew for one year, unless cancelled by us prior to renewal.